 Sacraments & Faith Development

 For the Baptism of infants, parents are asked to notify the parish office.
 An instructional Baptism class is held for parents, and Godparents are encouraged to attend as well.
 If parents have participated in the class at St. John within three years, they need not repeat it.
-The sacrament is generally celebrated outside of Mass.
+Families are encouraged to celebrate baptism within a Sunday Mass but it can be celebrated outside of Mass.
 The normal times are after the 5:00 P.M.
 Saturday evening Mass and the 11:00 A.M.
 Mass on Sunday.
 For children above the age of seven and for adults, special preparation is provided.
-Call the parish office for more information.
+Call the parish office for more information

 Preparation for First Eucharist is the joint responsibility of the parish and the parents.
 Children are normally prepared for First Eucharist during second grade either through religion classes at St. John the Baptist School or through the parish religious education program; however, accommodations for older children are often made.
 First Communion Masses usually occur at the end of April.
 Please call (812) 490-1000 if you have questions.